dbyaeger/autoscorer/README.md

 # autoscorer
 autoscorer is a module for automated scoring of EMG from sleep studies according to AASM guidelines.

+## Background

+The autoscorer module is designed to detect two types of abnormally high muscle EMG actvity during REM sleep:

+* `tonic`: signals of at least one second in duration that are greater than the minimum amplitude during non-REM sleep.

+* `phasic`: signals of at least 0.1s duration that are greater than four times the REM sleep background EMG activity.

 ## Getting Started

 Open up a terminal window and type: